harrymac1972/regex_tut/gist-template.md

 ### Look-ahead and Look-behind

+ At the end of a lookahead or a lookbehind, the regex engine hasn't moved on the string.
+Therefore "lookarounds stand their ground".
+They look immediately to the left or right of the engine's current position on the string—but do not alter that position.<br>
+`(?=world)`	Lookahead	Asserts that what immediately follows the current position in the string is "world"<br>
+`(?<=hello)`	Lookbehind	Asserts that what immediately precedes the current position in the string is "hello"<br>
+`(?!world)`	Negative Lookahead	Asserts that what immediately follows the current position in the string is not "world"<br>
+`(?<!hello)`	Negative Lookbehind	Asserts that what immediately precedes the current position in the string is not "hello"

 ## Author

 A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)